AOrazaev/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to chose appropriate pre-trained neural network to extract visual features.
+Fine tune it.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+At the beginning I tried to use ResNet50, but I wasn't happy with training time, so I decided to move to faster model with comparable capabilities.
+MobileNet was chosen.

+Because MobileNet expects squared input there is additional steps applied.
+At first, he image is rescaled to size 160x320 and after this crop it to size 160x160 throwing away noize from sky and car's front part:

+![preprocessing][preprocessing]

+As a result we throw away noize and rescale image to MobileNet expected input size.

+After first training results were poor, data collected by me was small and bad quality because I collected using keyboard and mouse.
+After this I found Xbox360 controller and collected better data with smoother steering angle change and more precise driving.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track: bridge with different texture and turn after the bridge.
+To improve the driving behavior in these cases, I collected more data from this problematic spots.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![Keras summary][keras_summary]

+[Here is the link](https://arxiv.org/pdf/1704.04861.pdf) to MobileNet paper for details about base network.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return to center of the road.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+To augment the data set, I also flipped images.
+I decided not to use data from left and right cameras, because I didn't want to apply any additional heuristic (which possibly can be wrong) on the steering angle change.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 29088 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set and 10% into test set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Final MSE loss is:
+train: 0.0076
+validation: 0.0118
+test: 0.0118